firebase/data-connect-ios-sdk/README.md

 monetize your app.
 More information about Firebase can be found on the [official Firebase website](https://firebase.google.com).

+## Getting Started

+Learn how to develop on Data Connect - [Quick Start](https://firebase.google.com/docs/data-connect/quickstart).

+Try out a comprehensive sample app - [FriendlyFlix](https://github.com/firebase/data-connect-ios-sdk/tree/main/Examples/FriendlyFlix)

 ## Installation

+The Data Connect SDK should get automatically added as a dependency if you use generated SDKs.
+However, if you need to add it manually, use the following instructions for Swift Package Manager.

 ### Swift Package Manager

 Instructions for [Swift Package Manager](https://swift.org/package-manager/) support can be found in the [SwiftPackageManager.md](SwiftPackageManager.md) Markdown file.

-## Getting Started

-Learn how to develop on Data Connect - [Quick Start](https://firebase.google.com/docs/data-connect/quickstart).

 ## Contributing